44,000-Year-Old Indonesian Cave Painting Is Rewriting The History Of Art

 But several years ago, a group of scientists started dating cave paintings in Indonesia — and found that they are thousands of years older.

 "They are at least 40,000 years old, which was a very, very surprising discovery," says Adam Brumm, an archaeologist at Australia's Griffith University.
-He and his colleagues used a technique called uranium-series analysis to determine the the paintings' age.
-The oldest figurative painting in those earlier analyses was a striking image of a wild cow.
+He and his colleagues used a technique called uranium-series analysis to determine the paintings' age.
+The oldest figurative painting in those analyses was a striking image of a wild cow.

 These works had been known for years by locals on the island of Sulawesi — but Brumm adds that "it was assumed they couldn't be that old."